Binzasara

 Binzasara (編木 or 板ざさら) is a traditional Japanese percussion instrument used in folk songs, and rural dances.
 It was originally used as a cleaning tool.
 The instrument is made up of several wooden plates strung together with a cotton cord, with handles at both ends.
-The stack of wooden plates are played by moving them like a wave.
+Typically, a binzasara will have 108 wooden slats which is a significant number in Buddhism.
+The stack of wooden plates is played by making them move like a wave.